Embedding surfaces in 4-manifolds: Secondary embedding obstructions

-\cref{def:km} is optimised for the proof of \cref{thm:SET}, as we will see shortly, but is difficult to use in practice.
+\cref{def:km=0} is optimised for the proof of \cref{thm:SET}, as we will see shortly, but is difficult to use in practice.
 In particular, while one may fortuitously detect specific finger moves and Whitney discs to show $\km(F)=0$, without a combinatorial description it appears, for a given $F$, to be hard to prove that the required finger moves from $F$ to some $F'$, together with Whitney discs for $F'$, do not exist.
-We will provide precisely such a combinatorial reformulation of the Kervaire--Milnor invariant, similar in spirit to the definition in~\cite{FQ}*{Section~10.8A} and \cite{Stong}.
-In the proof of \cref{thm:main} we will show that this agrees with \cref{def:km}.
+We provide precisely such a combinatorial reformulation in \cref{thm:embedding-obstruction}, generalizing Matsumoto's invariant to our formula for $\tw(F)$ for $b$-characteristic $F$.
+In the proof of \cref{thm:main} we will show that in the presence of dual spheres this agrees with \cref{def:km=0}.